ietf-wg-acme/acme/draft-ietf-acme-acme.md

-Authorization resources are created by the server in response to certificate applications submitted by an account key holder; their URLs are provided to the client in "authorization" requirement objects.
+Authorization resources are created by the server in response to certificate applications submitted by an account key holder; their URLs are provided to the client in requirement objects.
 The authorization object is implicitly tied to the account key used to sign the new-application request.

-When a client receives an application from the server with an "authorization" requirement, it downloads the authorization resource by sending a GET request to the indicated URL.
+When a client receives an application from the server, it downloads all authorization resources by sending a GET request to the indicated URLs.

 ~~~~~~~~~~
 GET /acme/authz/1234 HTTP/1.1